 The three winners of the Timothy Corsellis prize will receive book tokens, poetry goodies and publication – and the overall winning poem will be published in the Poetry Society’s quarterly Poetry News!

 Hannah Locke is a young poet reading English Literature and Language at King’s College London.
-Hannah runs a blog that reviews and provides information about poetry events in London.
+Hannah rans a blog that reviewed and provided information about poetry events in London.
 Earlier this year she worked with a photographer and fellow poet to produce a short film poem Gordon.
 She was one of the 2014 Foyle summer interns at the Poetry Society, and is currently reading for her dissertation and final year at university.
 Hannah was a Foyle Young Poet in 2009.